-Directors who are also employees do not receive any additional compensation for serving as directors.
+Directors who are also employees of the Company do not receive any additional compensation for serving as directors.

 The Company has historically paid directors a cash fee for attendance of Board meetings and reimbursed directors for certain expenses in connection with attendance at Board meetings.
-Through January 2004, directors were paid a \$1,000 fee for attendance of meetings of the Board and did not receive a separate fee for Board committee meetings.
-In January 2004, the Board reassessed its compensation policy and approved changes in director compensation, effective February 2004, such that outside directors now receive a fee of \$2,000 for each respective telephonic Board and committee meeting.
-The fee for attendance of in-person Board and committee meetings was set at \$5,000 per respective meeting.
+Outside directors receive fees of \$2,000 for each telephonic Board and committee meeting and \$5,000 for attendance of in-person Board and committee meetings.
+A director may elect to defer payment of all or a portion of the annual retainer and meeting fees payable to him to postpone taxation on such amounts.

 Non-employee directors are also eligible for discretionary and non-discretionary grants of stock options under the 1996 Director Option Plan (the "Director Plan") and the 1996 Stock Option Plan (the "1996 Plan").
 Under an amendment to the Director Plan approved by the Company's stockholders in August 2000, non-employee directors receive a non-discretionary option grant of 40,000 shares upon their initial election to the Board and receive annual grants of 15,000 shares upon their re-election.
-The vesting terms for the initial non-discretionary grant are twenty five percent of the grant vests at the end of one year and the remainder of the grant vests monthly thereafter.
+Subsequent to August 2000, the Board increased the amount of the annual grant awarded upon a director's re-election to 100,000 shares.
+The vesting terms for the initial nondiscretionary grant are twenty five percent of the grant vests at the end of one year and the remainder of the grant vests monthly thereafter.
 Subsequent non-discretionary grants vest monthly over a period of forty-eight months.
-Grants are not made upon re-election in cases where the initial term is shorter than six months.
-In April 2002, the Board of Directors reassessed its compensation policy and determined that another increase in non-discretionary grants to non-employee directors was warranted.
-As a result of this reevaluation, the Board of Directors increased the amount of the annual non-discretionary option grant for non-employee directors to 25,000 shares.
-In January 2004, the Board approved a further increase in the annual non-discretionary grant to 100,000 shares.
+Grants are not made upon re-election in cases where the initial term is shorter than six months

-Under the foregoing policies, upon his re-election to the Board on August 12, 2003, General Hecker received an option to purchase 25,000 shares of the Company's common stock at an exercise price of \$0.92.
-Upon his appointment to the Board on September 2, 2003, Mr. Wilson received an option to purchase 40,000 shares of the Company's common stock at an exercise price of \$1.42 per share.
-Mr. McNiffe received an option to purchase 40,000 shares of the Company's common stock at an exercise price of \$4.55 upon his appointment to the Board on January 29, 2004.
+Under the foregoing policies, upon his re-election to the Board on August 10, 2004, each of Ret.
+Major General Hecker, Mr. McNiffe and Mr. Wilson received an option to purchase 100,000 shares of the Company's common stock at an exercise price of \$1.54.
 The exercise price of each respective grant represented the fair market value of the Company's stock on the date of such grant.